CZ-NIC/knot-resolver/modules/cookies/README.rst

 	-- Configure the client part of the resolver.
-Set 8 bytes of the client -- secret and choose the hashing algorithm to be used. cookies.config( { ['client_secret'] = { 0, 1, 2, 3, 4, 5, 6, 7 },
+Set 8 bytes of the client -- secret and choose the hashing algorithm to be used.
+	-- Use a string composed of hexadecimal digits to set the secret. cookies.config( { ['client_secret'] = '0123456789ABCDEF',
 	                  ['client_cookie_alg'] = 'FNV-64' } )

-	-- Configure the server part of the resolver.
-Sets a string to be used -- as server secret.
-Also chooses the hashing algorithm to be used. cookies.config( { ['server_secret'] = 'secret key',
+	-- Configure the server part of the resolver. cookies.config( { ['server_secret'] = 'FEDCBA9876543210',
 	                  ['server_cookie_alg'] = 'FNV-64' } )

 	-- Enable client cookie functionality.
 (Add cookies into outbound